 Let’s be honest, no one reads EULA’s (End User Licensing Agreement) – we all just scroll down to the bottom and click “I Accept”.
-EULAs are full of confusing legalese to make them incomprehensible to the average person – no one actually wants us reading them (you could use EULAlyzer, which reads them for you).
+EULAs are full of confusing legalese to make them incomprehensible to the average person – no one actually wants us reading them.
 That explains how these ridiculous clauses can exist in EULAs without any outcry.

 I’m no lawyer, so I can’t comment on the legal status of EULAs, which are different in each country.
 But the enforceability of EULAs is generally controversial, and some of these clauses would likely be tossed out by a judge, even if EULAs were legally enforceable.